seud0nym/tch-gui-unhide/utilities/README.md

  --show-defaults       Shows the settings that would be applied (defaults and over-rides)
-                         When specified, NO changes are applied to the device --no-defaults         Ignores any saved defaults for this execution
+                         When specified, NO changes are applied to the device --no-defaults         Ignores any saved defaults for this execution --no-service-restart  Do NOT restart services after applying configuration changes --no-password-remind  Do NOT remind to change root password
 ```
 #### Notes
 1. The default for all optional parameters is u (unchanged).